Tavar Zawacki: Mainstream media and political works (2011–2012)

 In October 2011, during the global Occupy Wall Street protests, Zawacki created a 120-foot mural in Miami reading "Give A Wall St. Banker Enough Rope And He Will Hang Himself," accompanied by a hanging effigy of a banker.
 The work was reported on by NBC News.

+Miami installation from 2011 responding to the Occupy Wall Street movement, where Zawacki paired a 120-foot mural with a suspended banker effigy to complete the statement: “GIVE A WALL ST. BANKER ENOUGH ROPE AND HE WILL HANG HIMSELF.”

 In February 2012 he produced a mural in Johannesburg, South Africa, addressing the blood diamond trade.
 The text read "Diamonds are a woman's best friend and a man's worst enemy," painted across an exterior wall of Jewel City, one of the world's largest diamond exporters.
 According to media reports, he obtained permission from building owners by initially presenting a less controversial phrase.

 In September 2012, during the Eurozone financial crisis, Zawacki painted a 120-foot stencil mural in Zaragoza, Spain, depicting a queue of silhouettes with the phrase "24% Desempleados" ("24% unemployed").
 The work referenced Spain's unemployment rate of 24.6 percent at the time, then the highest in the European Union.

 Later that month he produced the short film #Socialmedia in Copenhagen, Denmark.
 The project involved painting a series of text-based statements on a wall, repeatedly covering and repainting them over two days, recorded as a time-lapse film.
 The messages addressed the role of platforms such as Facebook, Twitter, and Instagram in contemporary culture.

 Timing Is Everything (2013)

+Street stencil Timing Is Everything (2013) in London.
+At night, the fixed shadow of the street sign aligns with the painted figure, completing the site-specific illusion.

 In August 2013, Zawacki produced the stencil work Timing Is Everything in London, England.
 The piece depicted a breakdancer painted upside down with an arm extended downward.
 At night the stencil aligned with the shadow of a nearby streetlight pole, creating the illusion of the figure balancing on top of the shadow.

 Coverage in the Huffington Post described the piece as a work in which "timing and lighting" were integral to the visual effect, noting its dependence on interaction with the urban environment.
 Similarly, Mashable reported on the project, emphasizing its use of context and shifting daylight conditions rather than social or political themes.